 - exempt bodies are listed in regulation 3

-A list of 'payment services' can be found in schedule 1, part 1 of the PSRs 2017.
-Examples of regulated payment services include the transfer of money between two parties (money remittance) and services enabling cash to be placed on, or withdrawn from, a payment account and operating a payment account for customers.
+A list of 'payment services' can be found in schedule 1, part 1 of the PSRs.
+Examples of regulated payment services include:

-What you should do if you think you might be offering a regulated payment service
+When you are offering a regulated payment service

 You should apply to us for authorisation or registration, as required.

-If you are in doubt, you should seek independent legal or compliance advice on whether or not your services are likely to constitute regulated payment services under the PSRs 2017.
+If you are in doubt, you should seek independent legal or compliance advice on whether your services are likely to constitute regulated payment services under the PSRs.

 Electronic Communications Exclusion (ECE)

-Under the Payment Services Regulations 2017 (PSRs 2017) and Electronic Money Regulations 2011, a provider of electronic communications networks or services ('a service provider') must notify the FCA if it currently provides or intends to provide a service falling within the electronic communications exclusion (ECE).
+Under the PSRs and Electronic Money Regulations 2011 (EMRs), if you're a provider of electronic communications networks or services ('a service provider'), you must notify us if you currently provide or intends to provide a service falling within the ECE.

-See the direction for how this should be submitted.
+Find out more about how this notification should be submitted.

 Information required in the notification

-If a service provider is operating, or intending to provide services falling under the electronic communications exclusion it must provide:
+If you are operating, or intend to provide services falling under the ECE, you must provide:

 - an initial notification including a description of that service